shanishalel/Desmos-Polynom/README.md

 DGraph:
 * we describe a DGraph by hashtable that implements the nodes-Hashtable<Integer, node_data> Nodes, and hashtable inside hashtable the implements the edges	Hashtable<node_data, Hashtable<Integer, edge_data>>  Edge.
+* if the user will entered a node or data that is existent in the graph the previous node will deleted and the new one will replace it.
+* negative weight isn't vaild !
+* if the user will entered to the edge constructor 2 equals key the function won't do nothing

 Graph_Algo :
 * we derscrib the a Graph_Algo by graph graph.